 Also remember to close your browser window when you have finished your work.
 This is to ensure that others cannot access your personal information and correspondence if you share a computer with someone else or are using a computer in a public place like a library or Internet cafe.
 We cannot ensure or warrant the security of any information you transmit to us or from our online products or services, and you do so at your own risk.
 Once we receive your transmission, we make our best effort to ensure its security on our systems.

 We will not send you any electronic emails or marketing unless you have expressly consented to receive it.
 We always give the option to unsubscribe from our database on every newsletter sent and mailing list subscribers must opt-in to receive our emails.
-If you receive an email message that you think is spam which is sent from or on behalf of Golf Escapes, please let us know the details of the email and we will investigate the matter.
+If you receive an email message that you think is spam which is sent from or on behalf of The Sport & Travel Group Ltd, please let us know the details of the email and we will investigate the matter.

 Surveys, Competitions and Promotions